nb3004/letterbomb/README.md

 check the default templates next.
 If it still can't find it, you'll get an error message.

+*Note:* When Letterbomb looks in your posts directory, readme files and any files/directories that start with a period or underscore are ignored and not copied to the destination folder.

 ## Metadata

 Metadata and template selection are specified in the header